- Taylor Anderson

 That’s it!
 Congratulations!

-You’ve just taken the first steps to spring clean your finances and take control of your money.
+You’ve just taken the first steps to spring clean your finances and take control of your money!
+This yearly practice helps you stay grounded in your financial reality: where your money is coming from, where it’s going, and how to use it more intentionally.

 Here at Middleton & Company, we believe that being in control of your financial situation can help open the doors to more options in your life!
 Do you desire to take a career break and fly across the world?
 Let’s start with understanding what you have and where it’s going.
 Now that’s empowering!